NeKoRoSYS/NeKoRoSYS/README.md

 ## Tech Stack
 <br>

-DISCLAIMER: A utilize AI to "vibecode" boilerplate code for quicker iteration and prototyping—however, the core architecture and custome systems are always manually written by me.
+DISCLAIMER: I utilize AI to "vibecode" boilerplate for quicker iteration and prototyping—however, the core architecture and custome systems are always manually written by me.
 Regardless, it's essential that I use AI tools sparingly and responsibly on top of the knowledge I myself already possess or otherwise these projects would not have been possible for me to create in the first place.

 <br>